hnginterns/Project-Api/source/includes/_rates.md

 # Rates
 Access to all Rates Flag <br>
 The scope used for authentication: <em>rates.read</em><br>
-The Rate API returns the rates at which rooms go for, rate flags, rate Ids, multiple flag rates and it also gives the admin some certain priviledges.
+The Rate API returns the rates at which rooms go for.
+Also, rate flags, rate Ids, multiple flag rates. <br>
+The admin some certain priviledges.